Cranbrook, Bellevue Hill: Government House

 In the lead-up to the Federation of Australia, there was intense rivalry between Sydney and Melbourne to be the national capital.
 Eventually a compromise was reached that the federal capital would be established somewhere in rural New South Wales (which would eventually become Canberra) and that, in the interim, federal parliament would meet in Melbourne and the Governor-General would have his residence in Melbourne.
 Many in Sydney were not convinced that the federal capital would ever be established and that Melbourne would become the national capital by default to the social and economic disadvantage of Sydney.
-It was seen as vital to give Sydney a greater role in the new federation by proposing that the Governor-General should have a residence in Sydney and Government House was seen as the most fitting residence to be offered to the Governor-General (noting that the Victorian Government was also offering their Government House in Melbourne).
+It was seen as vital to give Sydney a greater role in the new federation by proposing that the Governor-General should have a residence in Sydney, and the existing Government House was seen as the most fitting residence to be offered to the Governor-General (noting that the Victorian Government was also offering their Government House in Melbourne).
 Eventually the compromise was reached that the Governor-General would have official residences in both Sydney and Melbourne with the intention that the Melbourne Government House would be used when parliament was sitting and that the Sydney Government House would be used when the parliament was not sitting.

 With the matter of the Governor-General's residence resolved, the New South Wales government leased Cranbrook from Captain Scott for five years to be used as the residence of the Governor of New South Wales.
 In October 1906 the Government attempted to extend the lease but Captain Scott was unwilling, preferring to sell or subdivide the property.
 Eventually Captain Scott agreed to extend the lease for one further year but at much higher rent, after which the Government purchased the property for £22,500.

 Cranbrook served as Government House for New South Wales from 1901 to 1917.
 Three governors resided there during this time with their families.
 Sir Harry Rawson was governor from 1902 to 1909.
 His wife, Lady Florence Rawson, died during this time in 1905 and his daughter Alice resumed her mother's duties as hostess at official functions.
 In 1909 Frederic Thesiger, 1st Viscount Chelmsford became governor, and he and his wife Lady Frances Chelmsford resided at Cranbrook until 1913.
 Sir Gerald Strickland was governor from 1913 until 1917.
 His wife was Lady Edeline Strickland.